-Designing the AdventureWorks Shopper user experience (Windows Store business apps using C#, XAML, and Prism)
+Designing the user experience of a Windows Store business app using C#, XAML, and Prism

-After you download the code, see Getting started with AdventureWorks Shopper for instructions on how to compile and run the reference implementation, as well as understand the Microsoft Visual Studio solution structure.
+After you download the code, see Getting started using Prism for the Windows Runtime for instructions on how to compile and run the reference implementation, as well as understand the Microsoft Visual Studio solution structure.

 - How to plan a Windows Store app.

 - How you can tie your "great at" statement to the app flow.

 - How storyboards and prototypes drive user experience design.